theopmw/recipe-box/TESTING.md

 - ### Chevrons displayed when there are no search results

 Expected:
-When a user search yeilds no search results, no chevrons are shown.
+When a user search yields no search results, no chevrons are shown.

 Testing:
 Submit a search into the search form.

 Results:
-When the user submits a seach, the next page chevron is still displayed.
+When the user submits a search, the next page chevron is still displayed.

 ![Search chevron bug](assets/images/testing_screenshots/search_chevron_bug.png)